Technical helpsheet highlighting key considerations for individuals and employers when using social media.

 Employers could face an employment tribunal for discrimination under the Equality Act 2010 if they discount a potential candidate as a result of judgements based on information, discovered via social media, relating to the potential candidate’s age, sex, disability, race, marital status, sexual orientation, religion or belief.

 Additional issues arise under the GDPR as an employer being able to see a candidate’s social media account(s) does not necessarily mean it has the candidate’s consent to take it into account when making a recruitment decision and it may be difficult to justify another appropriate lawful basis for processing.
-For more guidance on the different lawful bases for processing see the helpsheet GDPR – Lawful basis for processing.
+For more guidance on the different lawful bases for processing see the helpsheet UK GDPR – Lawful basis for processing.

 Social media can be really beneficial for both individuals and practices if used appropriately and if the fundamental principles contained within the ICAEW Code of Ethics are adhered to.
 If members or practices are on social media, they can connect with the ICAEW networks, groups and communities.